sap-tutorials/Tutorials/tutorials/iot-cf-send-data-mqtt/iot-cf-send-data-mqtt.md

     A message is sent to the Internet of Things Service.

+    You should receive a message with the processing status of the published measurement data.
+The JSON message on the topic `ack/22334455` should look like

+    ```bash
+    { "capabilityAlternateId": "2345", "sensorAlternateId": "5432", "code":202 }
+    ```

+    The code `202` means the data is "provisionally accepted" by the Internet of Things Gateway (but may still be rejected further upstream), similar to the corresponding HTTP status code.

-17. You can check the incoming values using the *Data Visualization* of the device in the Internet of Things Service Cockpit or the Internet of Things API Service.
-For more information, please refer to the tutorial [Consume Measures].
+17. You can check the incoming values using the *Data Visualization* of the device in the Internet of Things Service Cockpit or the Message Processing API.
+For more information, please refer to the tutorial [Consume Measures](https://developers.sap.com/tutorials/iot-cf-consume-measures.html).

 [DONE]